Swimming Holes in Connecticut

-Discover 12 amazing natural swimming destinations across CT.
+Discover 12 amazing natural swimming destinations across Connecticut.
 From pristine lakes to refreshing rivers, find your perfect swimming spot.

 12